jierdin/sprout/operating-agreement.md

 (d) As established from time to time in accordance with this Agreement, there may be designated additional Series having separate rights, powers or duties with respect to Separate Property or obligations or profits and losses associated with Separate Property or obligations and, to the extent provided in this Agreement and a Separate Series Agreement, and may have a separate business purpose or investment objective.
 A Member may be a member of one or more Series.

-(e) Without the need for the consent of any Person, the Founders may establish one or more additional Series as they may jointly determine in their sole discretion.
-The terms of each additional Series shall be as set forth in this Agreement and a separate agreement establishing such Series (a “Separate Series Agreement”) substantially in the form of Exhibit B attached hereto.
-A Separate Series Agreement must be executed by the Founders as Members associated with such Series.
+(e) Without the need for the consent of any Person, the Founders may establish one or more additional Series at will, and the Members may established one or more Series through the process of a Critical Vote.
+The terms of each additional Series shall be as set forth in this Agreement and a separate agreement establishing such Series (a “Separate Series Agreement”) will be attached to Exhibit B. A Separate Series Agreement must be executed by the Founders as Members associated with such Series.
 To the extent that a Separate Series Agreement conflicts with this Agreement, this Agreement shall control.
+A Series Operating Agreement may not deviate substantially from the template provided unless a Critical Vote has affirmed the changes.

 (f) No debt, liability or obligation of a Series shall be a debt, liability or obligation of any other Series.
 The debts, liabilities and obligations incurred, contracted for or otherwise existing with respect to a Series shall be enforceable against the assets of such Series only and not against any other assets of the Company generally or any other Series and none of the debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to the Company generally or any other Series shall be enforceable against the assets of such Series.
 Separate and distinct records shall be maintained for each and every Series, and assets associated with any such Series shall be accounted for separately from the other assets of the Company, or any other Series of the Company.

-(g) The Founders shall be deemed admitted as Members of the Company associated with a newly created Series, upon their execution of a counterpart signature page to the relevant Separate Series Agreement.
+(g) The Company shall be a Member of any newly created Series, upon their execution of a counterpart signature page to the relevant Separate Series Agreement.

-(h) Exhibit A attached hereto shall be updated from time to time as is necessary to reflect accurately the information contained therein, including, without limitation, the establishment of additional Series and the admission of additional Members to the Company associated with such Series.
-Any revision to Exhibit A attached hereto made in accordance with this Agreement shall not be deemed an amendment to this Agreement.
-Any reference in this Agreement to Exhibit A attached hereto shall be deemed to be a reference to Exhibit A as amended and in effect from time to time.
+(h) Exhibits A and D shall be updated from time to time as is necessary to reflect accurately the information contained therein, including, without limitation, the establishment of additional Series and the admission of additional Members to the Company associated with such Series.
+Any revision to Exhibit A or D made in accordance with this Agreement shall not be deemed an amendment to this Agreement.

 ###### Section 2.02 - Name: